clixio14/Nano-Node-Automate/README.md

 The above single command executes the entire script.
 It runs the latest version of Nano Node + Fast Sync.
-It will also save you nearly 90+ hours of bootstrapping time and avoids 4TB or Disk IO usage.
+It will also save you nearly 90+ hours of sync time and avoids 4TB or Disk IO usage during bootstrapping.
-The script also installs a mini dashboard script for your Nano Node
+This also installs a live dashboard tool for your Nano Node that you can run with a simple command.

 # What this script automatically does: